Franz von Dietrichstein: Thirty Years' War

 At the outbreak of the Bohemian Revolt and the Thirty Years' War, in 1618, Dietrichstein fled to Vienna but returned after Emperor Ferdinand II's decisive victory at the Battle of White Mountain and was appointed Governor of Moravia from 1621 to 1628.
 Due to the ongoing conflict he did not participate in either the 1621 or 1623 papal conclaves.

 He became responsible for implementing the Counter-Reformation in Bohemia and surrounding regions and for mediating internal Habsburg disputes.

-In 1624, he was elevated as Fürst (Prince) von Dietrichstein zu Nikolsburg, a title he could pass on to his nephew Maximilian and his descendants.
+In 1624, he was elevated as Fürst (Prince) von Dietrichstein zu Nikolsburg, a herediatry title he could pass on to his nephew Maximilian and his legitimate male descendants.
+The Ditrichstein family went extinct with the death of the last Fürst in 1864.
+In 1868, the title of Fürst von Dietrichstein zu Nikolsburg was recreated in the Austrian Empire for Count Alexander von Mensdorff-Pouilly, the husband of Countess Alexandrine von Dietrichstein-Proskau-Leslie (1824–1906), reviving the title previously held by his wife's family.
+Prince Alexander was first cousin to both Queen Victoria and her husband, Prince Albert of Saxe-Coburg and Gotha.

-In 1635, he was banished from court and his possessions were confiscated, but the dispute was resolved later that year, his properties and titles were restored and he was appointed Cardinal-protector of the Holy Roman Empire.
-The following year he was appointed Imperial governor in Moravia, Bohemia and Lower Austria.
+In 1635, Franz Seraph was banished from court and all of his possessions were confiscated, but the dispute was resolved later that year, his properties and titles were restored and he was appointed Cardinal-protector of the Holy Roman Empire.
+The following year he was also appointed Imperial governor in Moravia, Bohemia and Lower Austria.

+Private life

+Although he never married, Franz Seraph had at least one extramarital child with already married Elisabeth, Baroness Berger von Berg (Perger z Pergu), born Kummer (b.
+1594), second wife of Baron Georg Berger von Berg (Jiří Baron Perger z Pergu) (d.
+1619), Imperial tax collector for Bohemia.
+Their natural daughter, accepted legally as a daughter of her mother's husband, Baroness Johanna Franziska Berger von Berg (Perger z Pergu) (d.
+1654), later married Count Franz von Magnis (1596–1652), as his second wife.